 Marketing communications must not condone or encourage excessive consumption of a food.

 Marketing communications must not condone or encourage damaging oral health care practices, especially in children.

 These are not acceptable in marketing communications for products within the remit of this section:

 Claims that state or imply health could be affected by not consuming a food

 Claims that state or imply a food prevents, treats or cures human disease.
-Reduction-of disease-risk claims are acceptable if authorised by the European Commission
+Reduction-of disease-risk claims are acceptable if authorised on the applicable register.

 Health claims that refer to the recommendation of an individual health professional.
 Health claims that refer to the recommendation of an association are acceptable only if that association is a health-related charity or a national representative body of medicine, nutrition or dietetics

 References to changes in bodily functions that could give rise to or exploit fear in the audience